Cyclone1070/docsreader/src/tailwind/markdown/blog/tailwindcss-v4-1.md

 The new `overflow-wrap` utilities let you control how text wraps within an element.
 The `wrap-break-word` utility is especially useful for long words or URLs that might otherwise break your layout:

-The longest word in any of the major English language dictionaries is<!-- --> pneumonoultramicroscopicsilicovolcanoconiosis, a word that refers to a lung disease contracted from the inhalation of very fine silica particles, specifically from a volcano; medically, it is the same as silicosis.
+The longest word in any of the major English language dictionaries is pneumonoultramicroscopicsilicovolcanoconiosis, a word that refers to a lung disease contracted from the inhalation of very fine silica particles, specifically from a volcano; medically, it is the same as silicosis.

 ```
 <p class="wrap-break-word">The longest word in any of the major...</p>